-Read the next line from the specified, previously opened file is and write it into <line_svar>.
-If <file_table_nexp> is -1, indicating Text.open failed, or if it is not a valid file table number, then a run-time error is thrown.
+Read the lines from the specified, previously opened file and write them into the <svar> parameters.
+If <file_table_nexp> is -1, indicating Text.open failed, or if it is not a valid file table number, then the command throws a run-time error.

-If this command is executed after the last line in the file has been read, the characters "EOF" are placed into <line_svar>.
-This is indistinguishable from the string "EOF" read as actual data, except that the result of the Text.eof command will be false for real data and true for end-of-file.
+After the last line in the file has been read, further attempts to read from the file place the characters "EOF" into the <line_svar> parameter(s).
+This is indistinguishable from the string "EOF" read as actual data, except that the result of the Text.eof command will be false after reading real data and true after reading at end-of-file (EOF).

 This example reads an entire file and prints each line.